datstartup/ubuntuopenbox/_posts/2021-04-13-python-virtual-environment-with-vs-code.md

 ```
 # pip or pip3

-In a virtual environment `pip` will automatically point to `pip3` because the virtual environment is created from a specific version of Python.
+In a virtual environment, `pip` will automatically point to `pip3` because the virtual environment is created from a specific version of Python.
 So just `pip` is enough.

 # List all packages installed
 In the virtual environment.